 Title: To the extent the data permit, make the title dynamic and conclusive, rather than descriptive.
 For example, "Hypoxia Inhibits Kv1.5 Channels in Rat Pulmonary Artery Smooth Muscle Cells" is preferable to "Effects of Hypoxia on Kv1.5 Channels."
 Explicit titles denoting the findings should be used (not "Investigations of...," "Studies of...," etc.)

-Structure: Abstracts should have the following identifiable sections: Introduction, Hypothesis, Methods, Results and Conclusions.
+Structure: Abstracts may have the following identifiable sections, but they are not mandatory: Introduction, Hypothesis, Methods, Results and Conclusions.